ibm-cloud-docs/secrets-manager/vault-dedicated/at-events.md

 | `secrets-manager.destination.update` | Update a destination resource for the instance. |
 | `secrets-manager.destination.delete` | Delete a destination resource for the instance. |
 | `secrets-manager.destination.test` | Test reachability for an existing destination resource. |
-{: caption="List of instance operation events for Vault Dedicated plan" caption-side="top"}
+{: caption="List of instance operation events for Vault Dedicated plan" caption-side="bottom"}